Hargreaves Lansdown vs AJ Bell: what’s the difference?

 - Providing a simple low-cost investment platform.

-- Letting investors research and choose their investments.
+- Letting investors research and choose their investments, allowing them to have full control.

 - Offering basic tools focused on ease of trading.